Digital SLR photography — a beginner’s guide to bird photography

 Getting up to their level

-Just be aware at times like that, that the bird bending down to look at you can easily shift its eyes out of focus, especially if you’re using a very big aperture.
+Just be aware though, when a bird bends down to look at you it can easily shift its eyes out of focus, especially if you’re using a very big aperture.

 Birds in flight